-In the additional example image, you can see the different cursors (I-beam cursor on the top and block cursor on the bottom).
-In the top portion, if we were to type "test " in front of "Computer Hope example" it would become "test Computer Hope example."
+In the example image to the right, you can see the different cursors (I-beam cursor on the top and block cursor on the bottom).
+In the top portion, if we were to type "test " in front of "Computer Hope example," it would become "test Computer Hope example."
 However, if we pressed the Insert key to change the insert method, the result would be different.
 Typing "test" in this instance (bottom portion of the image) would make the text "test ter Hope example" because the first part of the text would be overwritten.